romene/Naturaily-netlify/_posts/2019-03-04-vue-vs-react-in-2019-a-comparison-from-a-business-perspective.md

 Both React and Vue teams already have feature release plans for upcoming years.

 Should you be worried that the next iteration of Vue is just around the corner and you are starting development with Vue 2?
 No, not at all.
-Previous migration from Vue 1 to 2 were quite painless as around 90% of the API stayed the same while introducing a ton of new features.
+Previous migration from Vue 1 to 2 was quite painless as around 90% of the API stayed the same while introducing a ton of new features.
 Plus, migration helper tool was introduced making sure that migrating will be performed smoothly with not many issues.
 We should be expecting the same kind of support with the upcoming version of Vue, even if the core of Vue will be written entirely in TypeScript.

 What about React?
 It offers similar kind of support too!
 The React team provides a lot of information on how to perform this task correctly.
 One of the Design Principles of React is the Stability.
 The React team is rather hesitant towards changing the API as over **50 thousands companies rely on this technology**.
 It doesn’t mean React is stagnating, if changes are necessary there is always a clear migrating path.
 Migrations are usually easier with React, especially when tools such as [codemod](https://github.com/reactjs/react-codemod) exist.

 ## Conclusion 🤞

 React, a mature technology with a huge number of contributors.
-No wonder, it’s backed one of the biggest tech giants in the world.
+No wonder, it’s backed by one of the biggest tech giants in the world.
 It quickly became widely accepted among companies creating a great job market for developers as well as other businesses looking for a dev team. **React is a great option for MVPs and scalable products - it is efficient, modular and allows for quick prototyping.**

 Vue is the new kid in town.
 It’s a young and fresh technology with no strong backing.
 It doesn’t mean that the project is not being actively developed - everyday the project is being improved by hundreds of contributors.
 Statistics don’t lie, Vue is getting more and more popular among large companies, **2018 has been the best year for the framework by far**!
 Maybe the job market is not as great as React’s but it’s constantly growing, evolving and becoming more competitive. **Vue is a great option is you prefer simplicity and flexibility.**